 Comfort didn’t escape the minds of the makers of this pack either.
 The Alpha FL is outfit with revised shoulder and sternum straps for improved fit, as well as a rigid, formed back panel that provides extra support while retaining comfort.
 The pack’s low-profile, harness-compatible waistbelt also helps you stabilize the pack once it’s loaded down.

 The Alpha FL boasts a number of additional all-weather features designed specifically with climbers in mind.
-These include an external bungee compression system for crampons, 4 ice tools, or a bulky belay parka, four integrated side lash points and six front lash points that accommodate straps up to 22-millimeters wide, and a top rope strap buckle now anchored on the back panel for easier use.
+These include an external bungee compression system for crampons, 4 ice tools, or a bulky belay parka, four integrated side lash points and six front lash points that accommodate straps up to 22-millimeters wide and a top rope strap buckle now anchored on the back panel for easier use.

-Of 21 people that have reviewed the Arcteryx Alpha FL Pack on Moosejaw, 16 of them have given the pack a full, 5-star rating.
+Of 21 people that reviewed the Arcteryx Alpha FL Pack on Moosejaw, 16 of them have given the pack a full, 5-star rating.
 If you’re wondering about the rest, three gave it 4 stars and two awarded the pack 3 stars.
 It’s hard to find a pack out there these days without a 1-star review, but it seems (on this platform at least) that we’ve done so here.
-So let’s take a look at some pros and cons from these reviews.
+So let’s take a look at some pros and cons of these reviews.

 Pro #1: “Light, Durable, and Useful”

 One reviewer said that “It is light and durable, and makes for a great climbing pack” and another said that it “carries quite well for how light it is.”
 The pack’s reviewers seem to be very happy with its ability to strap ropes and other climbing gear to the outside as well, with another reviewer saying that the “crampon straps work great” and “ice axe/tool attachments are easier to use than traditional attachments.”